 By Maribeth Boelts

-If you're concerned that your son or daughter did something to break her foot, don't hesitate to contact Houston podiatrist Dr. Andrew Schneider.
-We have digital x-ray which will allow us to look at your child's foot with minimal radiation exposure.
+If you're concerned that your child broke his or her foot, don't wait and worry.
+Instead, call Houston podiatrist Dr. Andrew Schneider.
+Right away!
+We have a digital x-ray which will allow us to look at your child's foot with minimal radiation exposure.
 Let's make sure everything is okay before walking on it makes it worse.